 Ronald believes that this kind of academia-inspired movement can be molded to create a civil society intelligence that can counter state intelligence.
 The movement’s task is to gather data and find evidence that will work against state intelligence and private security companies, especially to help prove how certain state intelligence activities conflict with fundamental human rights.

 Related to this, Snowden added that such a movement will need to work alongside journalists, especially now since they have been heavily targeted by the state.
 On the other side, journalists can become spokespersons of the movement, getting the word out to the public.

 Snowden showed a trend of how the state is becoming more and more powerful.
 Practices like inserting spyware or malware concealed within an update and/or software upgrade becoming more common.
-Privacy rights are shun everyday all over the world.
+Privacy rights are shunned every day all over the world.
 This, in turn, creates cultural and academic questions about why this is happening, which the younger generation will especially need to be confronted by.

 For Snowden, it’s hard to explain why the world is seemingly becoming stricter with ever-increasing restrictions to freedom.
 A culture of 24-hour surveillance has become normalized, so be careful.
 Remember to look over your shoulder.